-On the path we soon met the first of many trains of pack mules, carrying plastic cans of kerosene and other supplies to the hill villages, or returning apparently empty.
+On the path we soon met the first of many trains of pack mules, carrying plastic cans of kerosene and other supplies to the hill villages, or returning empty.
 The rocky track was littered with cast mule shoes.
 The mules were small – donkey sized – and the only means of transport beyond the road – although the military had been known to deliver some items, such as electricity transformers, by helicopter.
 However, for us, even a mule would have been cheating.
 We kept walking, and carried our own back-packs.

 A little further along the track we came upon a large, silver-grey Langur monkey sat in the middle of the path.
-It watched us as we approached with dark eyes set in a black face surrounded by a ruff of bright silver fur.
-Langurs are large but lithe, long limbed and long tailed, and immensely powerful.
+It watched us as we approached.
+Dark eyes set in a black face surrounded by a ruff of bright silver.
+Langurs are large but lithe, long limbed and tailed, and immensely powerful.
 They climb trees, cliff faces and buildings with an effortless grace.
-I have seen them leap twenty feet from a tree to the ground and then bounce twenty feet back up again into the next tree without a pause.
+I have seen them leap twenty feet from a tree to the ground and then bounce twenty feet back up again into the next tree.
 They are found all over the sub-continent and are everywhere identified with the monkey God Hanuman, renowned for his great strength, his loyalty to the God-hero Rama, and for not always being too bright.
 This individual, however, was bright enough to know that he’d best get out of the way and it turned and sprung easily up the slope above and into a low bush.
-From there it made its displeasure at our arrival clear with bared teeth as we stopped to look.
+From there it made its displeasure at our arrival clear with bared teeth.
 I returned the expression, and it bound away upwards.